dasch-swiss/dsp-api/docs/07-sipi/sipi-and-dsp-api.md

 ## Authentication of Users with Sipi

-Whenever a file is requested, Sipi asks Knora about the current user's permissions on the given file.
+Whenever a file is requested, Sipi asks the DSP-API about the current user's permissions on the given file.
-This is achieved by sharing the Knora session cookie with Sipi.
-When the user logs in to Knora using his browser (using either `V1` or `V2` authentication route), a session cookie containing a JWT token representing the user is stored in the user's client.
-This session cookie is then read by Sipi and used to ask Knora for the user's image permissions.
+This is achieved by sharing the session cookie with Sipi.
+When the user logs in to DSP using his browser (using either `V1` or `V2` authentication route), a session cookie containing a JWT token representing the user is stored in the user's client.
+This session cookie is then read by Sipi and used to ask DSP-API for the user's image permissions.

 For the session cookie to be sent to Sipi, both the DSP-API and Sipi endpoints need to